What accommodation has been built?

 The drainage arrangements are split into two areas: A. the area of the new campus, and B. the area of the new roadways

 A. The area of the campus largely extends over the former Innovia site which had a significant amount of impermeable landscaping draining.
 The campus drainage has been designed to link in with the drainage masterplan for the area and catch storm water hitting impermeable surfaces such as roads and roofs and allowing it to drain into a new rhyne.
 This rhyne is 800m long and extends nearly half the circumference of the site.
-This new storage rhyne will be pumped out to the wider rhyne network.
+This new storage rhyne pumps out to the wider rhyne network.

 B. The drainage system that has been approved for the roadways employs a 40m-long storage tank and a flow control devise, storing and slowly letting water into the combined sewer in the Bath Road.